BQL Search

 , assigns it an aliasf

 to be used in the rest of the query, and adds a condition to limit the data.
-In this case, the query only returns active findings. -
+In this case, the query only returns confirmed active findings. -

 THAT IS FindingDefinition AS fd